Hemaolle/web-chat/README.md

 # Push the repository
 git push heroku master

 # The app should be up and running.
-Open in the browser:
+Open it in the browser:
 heroku open
 ```